Hi, my name is Ogi, and I am a BJJ addict.

 The short version of events, it worked and I did manage to get the hang of it.
 It took drilling with religious dedication for about 6 months.
 Even people double my size were now flying across the gym, and I had a fair amount of success with it in tournaments as well.
 The only drawback was that I had no idea how to learn Jiu-Jitsu, especially form a source like a DVD.
 The end result – a pretty bad hernia in my neck that I discovered halfway through blue belt.

 The first moment I saw a purple belt was in my first ever competition.
 That was the moment when I knew I had to get to that belt.
 I already had black belts in other martial arts, but I had never worn a purple belt.
 Moreover, the way they moved, like two cats doing a gracious battle was exactly what I wanted to do.
-It just so happened, I got my purple belt fairly quickly (just a year at blue belt).
+It just so happened, I got my purple belt fairly quickly (just a year at the blue belt).
 Of course, that just meant I stayed at purple for longer (3 years) but for me, that didn’t matter.
 In fact, I enjoyed it.
 I don’t know about others’ experiences, but it felt somewhat sad when I got a brown belt and had to take that purple belt off.
 I still have it hanging in my bedroom, and look at it with nostalgia every single day.

 During purple belt, I had to stop competing because of all the injuries that kept piling up.
 That sucked because I took up an office job just to be able to pay my way through competitions and have time to train after the 9-5 shift was done.
 Too banged up (especially the neck) to even think about competing, I found a different focus in teaching.
 That meant that I had to devote even more time to Jiu-Jitsu.
 As a textbook BJJ addict, I only saw it as a good thing.
 Somewhere along the line, I got married, and everything seemed to click.
 At first.

-It turns out, dedicating yourself to an addiction can really be tough on others.
+It turns out, dedicating yourself to addiction can really be tough on others.
 Even if you try and justify it by saying you’re doing things for them.
 Suddenly facing “grown-up problems” I threw myself into BJJ even more, trying to provide for the family via the addiction.
 I guess I already knew that I would never stay in a 9-5 job my entire life, and was looking for a way to make what I love my way of earning for a living.
 It didn’t bode well for my marriage though.
 Even though BJJ was not the only, or main reason for divorcing, spending so many hours in the gym, planning classes, drilling, teaching, rolling, etc certainly factored in.
 My marriage was over, but it also brought about a big revelation – it was easy to overcome.

 Brazilian Jiu-Jitsu might be brutal on the body, but it is incredible on the mind.
-There are lessons hidden in that crazy pyjama-grappling art, that not many other aspects of life can teach you.
+There are lessons hidden in that crazy pajama-grappling art, that not many other aspects of life can teach you.
 I am a curious person by trait and I have many interests and hobbies.
 I am a veterinarian by trait, with a special incline towards small animal surgery.
 Also, I like to brew craft coffees; I do animal photography; can write strength and conditioning programs for anyone, etc., etc. Nothing I do in life has taught me so much about, well, life, in the 35 years I’ve been trotting around this flying ball we call Earth, as much as Brazilian Jiu-Jitsu has.
 And most of all, I have my BJJ addiction to thank for being able to overcome everything that life throws at me.

 “First They Laugh At You, Then They Respect You, And Finally, They Want To Be Like You”